GeyserMC/GeyserWiki/_docs/geyser/understanding-the-config.md

 **`notify-on-new-bedrock-update`**: Whether to alert the console and operators that a new Geyser version is available that supports a Bedrock version that this Geyser version does not support.
 It's recommended to keep this option enabled, as many Bedrock platforms auto-update.

 **`unusable-space-block`**: Which item to use to mark unavailable slots in a Bedrock player inventory.
 Examples of this are the 2x2 crafting grid while in creative, or custom inventory menus with sizes different from the usual 3x9.
 A barrier block is the default item (minecraft:barrier is therefore the default value).
-Takes any Java Minecraft identifier, e.g. "minecraft:apple".
+Takes any Minecraft Bedrock identifier, e.g. `minecraft:apple`.
+To set this to a custom item, you will need to add the `geyser_custom:` namespace.

 ## Metrics